Esitty/Supply_Chain_-_Demand_Analytics_Dashboard/README.md

 Created a calculated field: Inventory Gap = Units Delivered − Units Sold.
 A positive gap indicates overstocking.
 Surfaced this per product to identify where excess inventory is accumulating and where it is most severe.

 **4 — Supplier performance analysis**
-Built two separate supplier views — total units delivered (volume reliability) and average delivery time (speed reliability) — because a supplier can be high-volume but slow, or fast but low-volume.
+Built two separate supplier views, total units delivered (volume reliability) and average delivery time (speed reliability) because a supplier can be high-volume but slow, or fast but low-volume.
 Separating these surfaces nuance that a combined metric would hide.

 **5 — Slicer & filter design**
-Connected Product Type, Supplier, and Warehouse Location slicers to all charts simultaneously, allowing the dashboard to answer location-specific or supplier-specific questions without rebuilding any views.
+Connected Product Type, Supplier, and Warehouse Location slicers to all charts simultaneously, allowing the dashboard to answer location specific or supplier-specific questions without rebuilding any views.

 **6 — Insights & recommendations panel**
 Added a dedicated insights box directly within the dashboard file — so any stakeholder opening it immediately sees the key takeaways without needing to interpret the charts independently.